justinliu23/DME-project/README.md

-# Image recognition of DME eye disease from patient retinal scans
+# Image Recognition of Diabetic Macular Edema from Retinal Scans